DiogoF17/LPOO_18-19/docs/README.md

 >
 > [EventQueue](../code/src/main/java/com/aor/ghostrumble/controller/event/EventQueue.java)
 >
+> In the main game View, we opted to separate the input and event creation module from the drawing module.
+We did that by putting those functionalities into two different classes (for example ViewGameLanterna and DrawLanternaGame), and making the Draw class an attribute of the main View class; when the main View class needs to draw the model, it delegates that action to the Draw class.
+We did this because even though the two modules aren't exactly independent and separated (one depends on the other), in our point of view it contributed not only to the non-violation of the Single Responsability Principle, but also to the simplification of each class, given the size of the drawing functions for the main game.
+>
+> In the menus section, however, because of the simplicity of the drawing functions (compared to the main game), we opted to not separate the two, and keep all functionality in the main View class, in order to avoid unnecessary complexity to the code.
+>
+> Another important subject regarding this pattern is the lack of a Controller module in the menus "MVC".
+Because the menus are so simple, the only real operation that could be done to the menu Model is the change of one option to the other.
+We felt like it was unnecessary to create a Controller class just for this operation, and that it would add unneeded complexity to the code's structure.
+On the other hand, some MenuEvents do operate on the model, so in a way they can be seen as part of the controller.

 #### 1.4 Consequences
-> As said before, using the MVC design (or similar, like we did) increases the modularity of the code.
-It makes it easier to change only one component of the game, and to keep all the others (for example, choosing whether to use Lanterna or Swing in order to draw the various components of the game, and read user input), because although they are linked, the code is not "mixed together" (we would need to create another subclass of Game, that has a new way of reading inputs, and another subclass of DrawingMethod, that would use a new way to draw onto the screen).
-This shows that our code structure respects the Open-Closed Principle: modules are open for extensions, but closed for modification.
+> As said before, using the MVC design increases the modularity of the code.
+It makes it easier to change only one component of the game, and to keep all the others (for example, choosing whether to use Lanterna or Swing in order to draw the various components of the game, and read user input), because although they are linked, the code is not "mixed together" (we would only need to change the View component, keeping the Model and Controller intact).
+This shows that our code structure respects the Open-Closed Principle: for example, if we wanted our game to have another way of drawing itself and receive user input, we would need to create another View class, that implemented the right functionalities, and link it to the Model and Controller, without having to change any existing code.
+Modules are open for extensions, but closed for modification.
 >
-> As we also said before, it meets the requirements of the Single Responsability Principle: each module has only one reason to change.
-In our opinion, in a way, separating the View into two parts (one that draws, one that reads user input) contributes even more to the following of this principle.
+> As we also said before, it also meets the requirements of the Single Responsability Principle: each module has only one reason to change.
+In our opinion, as we said before, in a way, separating the main game View into two classes (one that draws, one that reads user input) contributes even more to the following of this principle.

+### 2. Main Menu and Game Over Screens
+#### 2.1 Problem in Context

 ### 2. Joining the Different View Components
 #### 2.1 Problem in Context